SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-09-Debugging/README.md

 1. Wait for a few minutes for the application to start
 ![screnshot alt text](images/RunningApp_in_WebIDE.jpg)

 1. Let us test the overall porudct rating functionality using the newly created instance of the tweet_comments applications.
 Locate the `ratings_frontend` application and click on it.
-On Overview page for the application, click on the URL displayed under the Application Routes.
+On the _Overview_ page for the application, click on the URL displayed under the _Application Routes_.

 - Select a product from the list and navigate to the `Rate Item` tab.
 Give the product a rating and a comment and click on the _Submit_ button.
 Note that your screen will look different based on the product you selected for rating.
    ![Step Image](images/Exercise8_5-6_provide_rating.png)